KhronosGroup/glTF/specification/2.0/README.md

 In this accessor, the `componentType` is `5126` (FLOAT), so each component is four bytes.
 The `type` is `"VEC3"`, so there are three components.
 The size of each element is 12 bytes (`4 * 3`).

+#### Accessors Bounds

+`accessor.min` and `accessor.max` properties are arrays that contain per-component minimum and maximum values, respectively.
+Exporters and loaders must treat these values as having the same data type as accessor's `componentType`, i.e., use integers (JSON number without fractional part) for integer types and use floating-point decimals for `5126` (FLOAT).

+> **Implementation Note:** JavaScript clients should convert JSON-parsed floating-point doubles to single precision, when `componentType` is `5126` (FLOAT).
+This could be done with `Math.fround` function.

+While these properties are not required for all accessor usages, there are cases when minimum and maximum must be defined.
+Refer to other sections of this specification for details.

 #### Sparse Accessors

 Sparse encoding of arrays is often more memory-efficient than dense encoding when describing incremental changes with respect to a reference array.